 are perilous, the case before me may turn out to be the capstone

 of this architectural endeavor.

 Date of Authorship for this Version

 Bittker, Boris I., "The Case of the Fictitious Taxpayer: The Federal Taxpayer’s Suit Twenty Years After Flast v.
 Cohen" (1969).
 Faculty Scholarship Series.
-Paper 2421.
+2421.